Linear preservers of copositive and completely positive matrices: Introduction

+It is clear that if $A$ is $(K_1,K_2)$-positive, then $A$ is $(K_1,K_2)$-semipositive.
 We denote the set of all matrices that are $(K_1,K_2)$-nonnegative by $\pi(K_1,K_2)$.
 When $K_1 = K_2 = K$, this will be denoted by $\pi(K)$.
-Once again, one may refer to \cite{tam} for more information on the above defined notion.
+It is a well-known fact that when $K$ is a proper cone, $\pi(K)^{\circ}$ is precisely the set of all $K$-positive elements.
+One may refer to \cite{tam} for more information on the above defined notions.
 Let us also denote the set of all matrices that are $(K_1,K_2)$-semipositive by $\text{Sem}(K_1,K_2)$.
 When $K_1 = K_2 = K$, this will be denoted by $\text{Sem}(K)$.
 Semipositive matrices occur very naturally in certain optimization problems, namely, the linear complementarity problem.
 For a complete description of this class, one may refer to \cite{csv-1}.
+This work began in trying to find possible applications of an interesting characterization of nonnegativity obtained recently: A matrix $A$ is nonnegative relative to a cone $K$ if and only if for every semipositive matrix $B$ (relative to $K$), the matrix $A+B$ is semipositive (again, relative to $K$) (see the next section for the appropriate reference).
+A restatement of this to a linear map defined on a finite dimensional real Hilbert space $V$ leaving invariant a proper cone $K$ in $V$ holds as well.
+Understanding the structure of the collection of all linear maps with the above property has been studied for a long time and considering the characterization of nonnegativity stated above, we were naturally led to the following preserver problem.\\